wgsl-tooling-wg/wesl-js/tools/packages/wesl-test/README.md

 # wesl-test

-Unit tests and visual regression tests for WGSL and WESL shaders.
-Use vitest or your favorite Node.js test framework.
+Write GPU shader tests as easily as regular unit tests.
+Test WGSL and WESL shaders with vitest or your favorite Node.js test framework.

-## Why wesl-test?

 - **Test WGSL shaders** - Works with standard `.wgsl` files, no new syntax required
 - **Test WESL shaders** - Import and compose shader dependencies via WESL